Skip to content

 It is important to test questions to ensure they work correctly.
 One approach would be for the teacher to repeatedly test them with various random numbers and inputs.
 But this is inefficient and unreliable.

-Each test assigns values to
+Each Question Test assigns values to

-- any/all of the inputs.
+1. any/all of the inputs.
 These values may, naturally, depend on the question variables.

-- values for the score and any penalty.
+2. values for the score and any penalty.

-- Answer notes from each of the potential response trees.
+3. Answer notes from each of the potential response trees.

-If the score, penalty and answer note generated by each potential response tree matches that specified by the teacher, then the test will PASS, otherwise the test will FAIL.
-Note that failure of a test is a mismatch between outputs and expected outputs, not necessarily a sign that something is wrong with the question itself!
+STACK automatically takes each test, assigns the values to inputs and attempts to submit it.
+Note that failure of a test is a mismatch between outputs and expected outputs, not always a sign that something is wrong with the question itself!

+The teacher can also examine by hand the outcomes generated by each step of each test, including full feedback generated.
 In this way, the teacher can record, within the question itself, how they expect the marking scheme to work for a variety of student answers.
+This is also useful when reading other people's questions.

 Writing tests